 The name P.G.
 Wodehouse is seeing a resurgence in the somewhat unlikely arena of online political commentary, particularly in Britain.
-This puts some people -- those who’ve never read any Wodehouse, but seem determined to lug him into the row anyway -- at a disadvantage.
-So I’ve put together this handy reference guide to help …
+This puts some people -- those who’ve never read any Wodehouse, but seem determined to lug him into the row -- at a disadvantage.
+So I’ve put together this handy reference guide to help anyone …

 Life is stern and earnest, and leisure time for writing blogs can be hard to find.
 Which is why I am delighted that Mr Ashok Bhatia has embarked on an exploration of P.G.
 Wodehouse’s politicians — a subject I’ve been meaning to review myself at some point.
 Now I can cross it off my ‘to do’ list without lifting a finger, except to share it with you.
 I look forward to the rest of what promises to be another fine series from that excellent gentleman.
 (Thank you!)